-Interest rate risk is the risk that changes in market interest rates that will adversely affect the fair value of an investment.
+Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
 The Fund manages its exposure to interest rate risk by depositing substantially all of its cash in the County Pool.
-The weighted average maturity of the pool is 479 days on June 30, 2018.
+The fair value of this investment is approximately \$18,748,711 with an average maturity of 469 days.